SlopeCraft/SlopeCraftDocs/docs/SlopeCraft-tutorial.en.md

 - In 1.12, use `/give @s filled_map 1 i` to get a map with number i.
 In 1.13+, use `/give @s filled_map{map:i}` to get a map with number i.
 - In 1.13+, use `/give @s filled_map{map:i}` to get a map with number i.

-If you do not want to use the command, replace only the map file with following steps:
+If you do not want to use the command, replace only the map data file with following steps:

-1. First create `n` maps corresponding to the map drawing, n is the number of map files displayed by SlopeCraft, in this case 4.
+1. First create `n` maps corresponding to the map drawing, n is the number of map data files displayed by SlopeCraft, in this case 4.
 2. Press <kbd>F3</kbd> + <kbd>H</kbd> in Minecraft.
-Check the serial numbers corresponding to the map files.
+Check the serial numbers corresponding to the map data files.
 These maps should have serial numbers `a`~`(a+n-1)`, n in total.
 3. Close the game and enter the value `a` in the **Map file start number** field of SlopeCraft.
 4. Click Export and select the data folder under Archive.
 5. Close SlopeCraft, open the game, and the `n` map should have been successfully replaced with a map.
-6. If you are worried about overwriting unrelated maps by entering the wrong map file number, you can create a temporary folder and select it when exporting.
-After confirming the map serial number is correct, then copy and paste the map file you want to replace.
+6. If you are worried about overwriting unrelated maps by entering the wrong map data file number, you can create a temporary folder and select it when exporting.
+After confirming the map serial number is correct, then copy and paste the map data file you want to replace.

 ## Batch Processing